pavelt224/Challenge_Starter_Code/README.md

 > - In addition, **Diana DeGette** has the total percentage votes of `73.8%
 > - **Diana DeGette** is the Winner

+## Challenges and Difficulties Encountered
+You could miss some creative methods to look at the data while learning Python, examining the code, and constructing a solid script for analysis.
+Engineering and data analysis must be balanced.